 Repeater stations are a stand-alone receiver and transmitter.

-The repeaters are now used mainly for vessel to vessel communications as CH16, the international distress and calling channel, is monitored 24/7 by Tas Maritime Radio and some shore stations.
+The repeaters are now used mainly for vessel to vessel communications as CH16, the international distress and calling channel, is monitored state-wide 24/7 by Tas Maritime Radio.
 Some repeaters in the north of the state are sometimes monitored by volunteer radio stations.

 Accessing a repeater